 A: Our goal is to provide healthy, responsibly and sustainably harvested fish varieties.
 Wild fish is a great choice if it is sustainable and farmed fish can be a good alternative if that is the only real option.
 Some species such as steelhead are only available farmed.
 Others such as tilapia are not feasible to harvest in wild conditions.
 Please know that we do a lot of research about the fish and the integrity of the fishery before we decide to bring in a farmed fish.

 Q: Is your beef grass fed and grass finished?

 A: Yes.
-Our beef is raised exclusively for the Co-op in Riddle, OR by Emerald Hills, a co-op of family ranchers.
-Our cows live on lush pastures next to Cow Creek, where they have almost year round access to green grass. they are never given antibiotics or growth hormones.
-They are grass finished and never spend any time in a feedlot.
+Our beef is raised exclusively for the Co-op in Days Creek, Oregon by Emerald Hills, a 5th-generation family ranch.
+Their cattle live on beautiful lush pastures of the Umpqua Valley their entire lives.
+They are never given antibiotics or growth hormones.
+They are exclusively grass fed and finished and never spend any time in a feedlot.

 Q: What's the mildest fish you carry?